TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 zfs destroy zones/$MANATEE0_UUID/data/manatee@backup
 ```

-## Update SDC
+### Updating Services

-You've backed up the Manatee zone, now download and install the updated images
-for SDC services.
-This process can take up to 60 minutes depending on how many
-services have new images.
+Now that you have backed up the Manatee zone, download and install the updated images for the services.
+This process can take up to 60 minutes depending on how many services have new images.

-1. Update global zone tools:
+1. To update global zone tools, run:

     ```bash
     [root@headnode (coal-1) ~]# sdcadm experimental update-gz-tools --latest